fiodortretyakov/agent-payment-guardrails/README.md

 ### 3. Fail-Close Default
 * **Assumption:** The system assumes a "Fail-Close" security model.
 If a policy service is unreachable or throws an unknown error, the transaction is strictly denied rather than risking an unverified payment.

+## 🛡️ Security & Safety Measures

+### 1. Floating Point Protection
+To avoid IEEE 754 rounding errors common in JavaScript, the system strictly uses **integer math**.
+All amounts are processed in minor units (e.g., pence/cents).

+### 2. Idempotency Guarantees
+Every `PaymentIntent` requires a UUID `idempotencyKey`.
+This prevents the "Double Spend" problem if the AI Agent retries a request due to a timeout.

+### 3. Fail-Safe Defaults
+The `PolicyEngine` utilizes a **deny-by-default** approach.
+If an unknown error occurs during evaluation, the transaction is automatically blocked.

 ---

 ## 🔮 Future Improvements (The Roadmap)